If you have ever wondered what a line manager does, this is the article for you.

 Underpinning all of the skills listed above is self-confidence.

-An effective line manager must have confidence in their abilities.
+An effective line manager must have confidence in their abilities, this often comes from previous experience of management.

 Line managers must be able to make decisions and be proactive in addressing any issues they spot.